avazbe/payme-gateway-module/README.md

-# WHMCS Sample Third Party Payment Gateway Module #
+# WHMCS Payme Gateway Module #

 ## Summary ##

-Payment Gateway modules allow you to integrate payment solutions with the WHMCS platform.
+Payme Gateway modules allow you to integrate payment solutions with the WHMCS platform.

 There are two types of gateway module: